convince-project/AS2FM/docs/source/howto.rst

 In this example, the `Inverter` control node waits for a tick, then sends a tick to its child (identified by the id `0`), and waits for the response.
 Once the child response is available, the control node inverts the response and sends it back to the control node that ticked it in the first place.

+Similarly, in case it receives a halt request, the node sends a halt request to its child and waits for its response, before responding to its parent node that the halting request was fulfilled.

 In this model, the `CHILDREN_COUNT` BT port is used to access the number of children of a control node instance, to check it is correctly configured.